Songs about western Pennsylvania

 Almost thirteen

-This song is a testament to how horrible I am at telling stories in person.
+This Bluegrass song is a testament to how horrible I am at telling stories in person.
 It is also a love song to my wife, inspired by the day I clumsily tried to explain how far back her and I go.
 I began the story with, "I started dating my second wife when she was twelve," which drew a disgusted look.
 What I should have said is we started dating back in 1968, when we were both kids!

 Album cover image